yash2010/Object-detection-with-MobileNetV2/README.md

 ## Introduction ℹ️
 This repository contains two main components: a deep learning-based object detection pipeline and a ROS node integration for real-time object detection.
 The object detection model predicts both bounding boxes and object classes, while the ROS node captures images from a camera feed and uses the model to detect and classify objects in real-time.

+The file 📂: **Object_detection-1** contains the datasets of the test environment.
+These images were used to train the MobileNetV2 model

 ## Features ⚙️
 ### 1. Object Detection Pipeline: 📂Filename: Object_detection
 + Uses MobileNetV2 as the base model for feature extraction.